ddewaele/aws-scripts/sso/README.md

 Where:
 - AccountName is sanitized by:
-  - Converting spaces, forward slashes, and dots to underscores
+- Converting all non-alphanumeric characters to underscores
-  - Keeping only letters, numbers, and underscores
 - RoleName is sanitized using the same rules

 For example: